Galaxy Racer: Partnerships and collaborations

+Nigma Galaxy has entered into commercial partnerships with companies including Etihad Airways, Aldar Properties and BMW Group Middle East.
+In partnership with Aldar Properties, the organization launched the Nigma Galaxy Experience facility at Yas Mall in Abu Dhabi.

 In 2023, Galaxy Racer announced its partnership with Polaris Sports, an organization dedicated to protecting the commercial rights of athletes.
 As part of the partnership, Polaris Sports becomes an investor and shareholder in Galaxy Racer.
 In December 2022, Galaxy Racer signed a 15-year partnership with Spanish La Liga to work on the sports media scene.

 In May 2022, Galaxy Racer partnered with the Collegiate Center for Esports (CCE) to create first esports tournament in the Philippines.
 In August 2022, they partnered with Empire Records to form the music label GXR Records.

 In January 2021, Galaxy Racer announced its partnership with eLaliga.
 In February 2021, Galaxy Racer acquired a majority stake in Philippine esports and gaming agency DreamFyre.
 In May 2021, they have entered a partnership with gaming company Techxhub for its PUBG Mobile players.